amosjyng/yang/yin.md

 );
 ```

-The same is true of Tao and Data:
+The same is true of Tao, Data, and Archetype:

 ```rust
 add_flag!(